Meet the band...

 Ed Enright - Baritone Saxophone

-Ed Enright is one of the most sought-after baritone saxophone players in Chicago.
-At age 14 Ed was a founding member of one of Chicago’s premier big bands, the Outcast Jazz Band.
+Ed Enright is one of the most sought-after and versatile baritone saxophone players in Chicago.
+At the age of 14 Ed was already performing professionally as a founding member of one of Chicago’s premier big bands, the Outcast Jazz Band.
 Ed also spent several years performing with the crazy New Orleans-style Professor John Band.
-Ed can frequently be heard in the horn section with the popular Chicago-based tribute band Tributosaurus, along with numerous other Chicago-based jazz, blues and rock groups.
+Ed can frequently be heard in the horn section with the extremely popular Chicago-based tribute band Tributosaurus, along with numerous other Chicago-based jazz, blues and rock groups.
 Ed has been a member of the Chicago Jazz Ensemble, the big bands of Niel Dunlap, the Oak Park River Forest Symphony Orchestra, and has served as band leader with Eddysax & the Splittones.
 When not making music, Ed works as an editor for Down Beat, the international jazz magazine.
-During his time with Down Beat Ed has had the privilege of interviewing a wide range of artists, including Clint Eastwood, Bill Cosby, Wynton Marsalis, David Sanborn, Bobby McFerrin, Brian Setzer, Phil Collins, Wayne Shorter, Charlie Haden, Sonny Rollins, Buddy Guy, Clark Terry, Gerry Mulligan, J.J.
+During his time with Down Beat Ed has had the privilege of interviewing a wide range of artists, including Clint Eastwood, James Carter, Wynton Marsalis, David Sanborn, Bobby McFerrin, Brian Setzer, Phil Collins, Wayne Shorter, Charlie Haden, Sonny Rollins, Buddy Guy, Clark Terry, Gerry Mulligan, J.J.
 Johnson, Louie Bellson, Roy Haynes, Max Roach, Elvin Jones, and scores of others.
 Ed holds a Master’s degree from Northwestern University’s Medill School of Journalism.

 Nicholas Drozdoff - Trumpet